Although we are closed for in-person use of our space due to covid, we are still mailing out resources. Please email email@example.com

 The women’s centre offers two main areas to our students

 24/7 Lounge Area: Open to all self-identified women from the SFU community!
 The lounge is a great place to study and hang out with other women.We have chairs, couches, and blankets for napping, and a fully equipped kitchen and fridge for making your own food.
 We also offer a phone, pads and tampons, safer sex supplies, tea, coffee, snacks and canned food, and information on support resources across the Lower Mainland – all for free!
-Trans and intersex women are welcome in the lounge and gender policing will not be tolerated in this space.
+Trans and intersex women, as well as non-binary people who feel the space is appropriate for them, are welcome in the lounge and gender policing will not be tolerated in this space.

 All Genders Resource Area: Open to folks of all genders!
 Here you can find our helpful Coordinator and Resource Assistant, an amazing intersectional library with over 5000 resources, as well as crisis referrals and peer support.
-We have a couch for you to hang out on, as well as a microwave, kettle, and a small fridge.
+We have a couch for you to hang out on, as well as a microwave and kettle.
 You can also find some of our specialty outreach items, such as free pregnancy tests, safer sex supplies and menstrual supplies.
 This area is open from Monday to Friday from 9am to 4pm.